abcdesktopio/docs/opsdocs/docs/advanced/4.4/configure/garbagecollector.md

 ## Check the jobs status

-After few minutes, you can check the job status
+After a few minutes, you can check the job status.

-Run the `kubectl` command line to get your jobs in you namespace.
+Run the `kubectl` command to list jobs in your namespace.

 ```